Building Memorable Rivals

 Summoned with Foe Foundry

-Medium Humanoid (Human, Knight)
+Medium Humanoid (Knight)

 AC 18 (Plate Armor) Initiative +0 (10)